ga6198/code2vec/README.md

 Training w/ train.sh seems to fail if a file does not have a function

+# Exporting code vectors
+python3 code2vec.py --load models/sqlInjection/saved_model --save_w2v models/sqlInjection/tokens.txt
+(Note that there are files like saved_model.index and saved_model.meta, but you just need to drop the suffix)

+Still need to find out why there is only one iteration despite 20 iterations specified in config.py (is it because of the small data set?)

 A neural network for learning distributed representations of code.
 This is an official implementation of the model described in: